codeboyzhou/mcp-java-sdk-examples/mcp-server-filesystem/README.md

 ## Features

 - Read file from the local filesystem.
-- List files of a directory from the local filesystem.
+- Delete file to the local filesystem.

-**Note**: The server will only allow operations within directories specified via `env`.
+- Find files or directories from the local filesystem.

 ## API